-- Aurora Trust Account-The Company received gross cash consideration of \$ 21.4 million as a result of the reverse recapitalization as well as \$ 0.2 million from Aurora's operating cash account. - Post-Closing Convertible Notes-The Company received \$528.6 million from SoftBank as a result of issuing notes, see Note 10 for further details. - Sponsor Share Purchase-The purchase for \$17.0 million by the Sponsor of 1.7 million shares of Better Home & Finance Class A common stock. - Conversion of Convertible Preferred Stock and Exercise of Convertible Preferred Stock Warrants-See Note 17 for further details. - Conversion of Pre-Closing Bridge Notes-See Note 10 for further details. - Transaction or Exchange costs-The Company incurred \$21.4 million of equity issuance costs, consisting of financial advisory, legal, share registration, and other professional fees, which are recorded to additional paid-in capital as a reduction of transaction proceeds.
+- -The purchase for \$17.0 million by the Sponsor of 1.7 million shares of Better Home & Finance Class A common stock.
+Compensation and benefits-Compensation and benefits, which includes stock-based compensation, was previously allocated to mortgage platform expenses, other platform expenses, general and administrative expenses, marketing and advertising expenses, and technology and product development expenses based on allocated headcount is now presented as its own financial statement line item. - Conversion of Convertible Preferred Stock Rent and Exercise of Convertible Preferred Stock Warrants-See Note 17 for further details. occupancy-Rent and occupancy, which is now included within general and administrative expenses, was previously allocated to mortgage platform expenses, other platform expenses, general and administrative expenses, marketing and advertising expenses, and technology and product development expenses based on allocated headcount. - Conversion of Pre-Closing Bridge Notes-See Note 10 for further details. - Transaction or Exchange costs-The Company incurred \$21.4 million of equity issuance costs, consisting of financial advisory, legal, share registration, Depreciation and amortization-Depreciation and amortization was previously allocated to mortgage platform expenses, other professional fees, which are recorded to additional paid-in capital as a reduction of transaction proceeds.